Arnold Diffusion in Multi-Dimensional Convex Billiards: The Scattering Map of a Normally Hyperbolic Invariant Manifold: Definitions

 Since we assume $A$ to be sufficiently smooth (i.e. more than $r$ times continuously differentiable), the stable and unstable manifolds of $A$ are $C^r$-smooth, where $r$ is the size of the spectral gap.
 So too are the leaves of the strong stable and strong unstable foliations \cite{hirsch1977invariant}.
 Moreover, the foliations are $C^{r-1}$-regular, meaning that the fields of tangents to the leaves are $C^{r-1}$-smooth.

-It was proved by Fenichel in the 70's that normally hyperbolic invariant manifolds are stable under small perturbations: for any vector field $Y$ in some $C^1$-small neighbourhood of $X$, there is a persistent $C^1$-smooth normally hyperbolic invariant manifold, $C^1$-close to $A$ \cite{fenichel1974asymptotic, fenichel1977asymptotic, fenichel1971persistence}.
+It was proved by Fenichel in the 70's that open normally hyperbolic invariant manifolds are stable under small perturbations: for any vector field $Y$ in some $C^1$-small neighbourhood of $X$, there is a persistent $C^1$-smooth open normally hyperbolic invariant manifold, $C^1$-close to $A$ \cite{fenichel1974asymptotic, fenichel1977asymptotic, fenichel1971persistence}.
 Moreover, if $X$ is $C^r$-smooth, $A$ is an $r$-normally hyperbolic invariant manifold, and $Y$ is $C^r$-close to $X$, then the persistent manifold is $C^r$-smooth and is $C^r$-close to $A$.
 Moreover, the stable and unstable manifolds of the perturbed manifold are $C^r$-close to those of $A$.
+In the case of open normally hyperbolic manifolds, invariance means that the vector field is tangent to the manifold at each point.

+Similar results hold for maps: if $F$ is a $C^r$ smooth map of a smooth manifold $M$ with an open $r$-normally hyperbolic invariant manifold $A$, then there is a $C^r$ neighbourhood of $F$ such that for any map $G$ from this neighbourhood, the invariant manifold $A$ persists as an open $C^r$-smooth normally hyperbolic invariant manifold \cite{hirsch1977invariant}.

 Now suppose there is a homoclinic point $x \in (W^s(A) \cap W^u (A)) \setminus A$.
 We call $x$ a \emph{transverse homoclinic} point if $W^s(A)$ and $W^u(A)$ are transverse at $x$, in which case we write $x \in (W^s(A) \pitchfork W^u(A)) \setminus A$.
 If $x$ is a transverse homoclinic point, the implicit function theorem implies that there is an open neighbourhood $V$ of $x$ contained in $W^s(A) \cap W^u(A)$ such that every $y \in V$ is a transverse homoclinic point.